amaan75/flutter_tuts/flutter_starter/README.md

-# flutter_starter
+# HelloFlutter Project(with RaisedButton)

 A new Flutter project.
+A Hello Flutter Project with a Raised button to get used to the syntax.

 ## Getting Started